devbharat/vel_match/README.md

 vel_match
 =========

-velocity matching based distance control for formation flight.
+Velocity matching based distance control for formation flight.
 Not the final repo.